Jutta-Proto/protocol-bt-cpp/README.md

 * `5A401531-AB2E-2548-C435-08C300000710`
 * Encoded: `false`

-This characteristic can only be read and provides general information about the coffee maker like the `bfVerStr` (8 byte, starts at byte 27) and the `coffeeMachineVerStr` (17 byte, starts at byte 35).
+This characteristic can only be read and provides general information about the coffee maker, like the `bfVerStr`` (8 byte, starts at byte 27) and the `coffeeMachineVerStr` (17 byte, starts at byte 35).

 ### Machine Status
 * `5a401524-ab2e-2548-c435-08c300000710`